PhoenixTales/phoenix-docs/story/relation-system.md

 * Sphere to Sphere
 * God to God

+Examples: How Milten relates to Corristo (personal relationship), how the Shadows relate to the Orebarons (guild attitude), how Humans relate to Orcs (racism), how Innos relates to Beliar etc.
+{: .info }

 ### Individual Relations

-How an NPC relates to all of the above, how a guild, a race etc. relates to all of the above.
+How an NPC, a guild, a species relates to all of the above.

 Examples: Relation of the Circle of Fire to the Orcs (Race).
 Relation of an Individual to the Clergy (Faction).
 Relation of a God to a Guild (e.g. how the Inquisition justifies their actions through Beliar).
 {: .info }